 - 1 to 2 tablespoons water

-- Preheat oven to 350°.
-In a large bowl, combine 1-1/2 cups cake mix, flour, yeast and water until smooth.
+- In a large mixing bowl, combine 1-1/2 cups dry cake mix, flour, yeast and water until smooth.
 Stir in eggs until blended.
-Transfer to a greased 13x9-in. baking dish.
+Transfer to a greased 13-in. x 9-in. baking dish.
 Gently spoon pie filling over top.